Claiming For Persistent Vegetative State Compensation

 Find out whether you can claim PVS compensation.
 If you are in a vegetative state for more than a month, you are medically considered to be in a persistent vegetative state.
 If you are then in a persistent vegetative state for more than a year, then you are considered to be in a permanent vegetative state.

-Our team want to help reduce the stress that you might be feeling at this difficult time by taking the majority of the legal burden away from you and onto our shoulders.
 If you or a family member suffered negligent treatment that caused them to slip into a persistent vegetative state, you could claim PVS compensation.
-Contact Jefferies Solicitors to find out how much compensation you can claim today.

 About Persistent Vegetative States (PVS)

 A serious accident or an instance of medical negligence could cause someone to go into a vegetative state.
 If the accident is caused by someone else’s negligence, you could be able to claim PVS compensation as a result.
 For example, if your loved one or you were injured in an accident at work that was caused by the negligent behaviour of your employer, you could be able to claim PVS compensation.

 The longer that a patient is in a vegetative state, the less likely they are to regain consciousness and recover from their condition.
 Someone who is in a vegetative state may appear to be awake but they are actually unable to feel physical pain or mental distress.

 It is a common misconception that people who are in a vegetative state are brain dead.
 However, the lower brain stem in PVS patients is actually still healthy and functioning as it usually would.
 Therefore, PVS patients can still: